foothill-security/secure-code-training/lab-setup.md

 We will be using OWASP ZAP some as an intercept proxy in the labs.
 You will need to download and set it up.
 You can start here.

 ### WebGoat Access
-Verify you can access the WebGoat instance at http://webgoat.foothillsecurity.com
+Verify you can access the WebGoat instance at http://webgoat.foothillsecurity.com:8080/WebGoat (as a backup http://34.94.179.103:8080/WebGoat/login).
+Once you do, Try any/all of the following lessons/labs ...
+* HTTP Basics
+* HTTP Proxies
+* Google Chrome Developer Tools

 ## Day 2